Exploring and Benchmarking the Planning Capabilities of Large Language Models: Conclusion

-In this study, we comprehensively investigated the planning capabilities of Large Language Models (LLMs) through three key approaches: (1) Benchmark development (2) Learning and search techniques, (3) Generalization assessment.
-Our results demonstrate that SFT, ICL and search procedures all contribute significantly to enhancing the planning capabilities of LLMs.

-In many-shot learning setting, comparing the performance of different LLMs reveals an intriguing phenomenon: while accuracy generally improves with increasing context, for some benchmarks, certain LLMs struggle to utilize additional context effectively, leading to a decline in performance.
-This observation holds implications for the future development and training of LLMs, potentially informing strategies to enhance their capacity to process and leverage extended contextual information.
+We examined planning capabilities of LLMs through benchmark development, generalization assessment and analysis of failure modes.
+Our observations for ICL setting has implications for the future development and training of LLMs, potentially informing strategies to enhance their capacity to process and leverage extended contextual information.
+It also points to the opportunity for followup work investigating ways to further improve the inference time reasoning procedures, and their scaling properties.
 Our investigation of plan generalization reveals three key findings: superiority of SFT, curriculum learning effectiveness and limitations of hard example training; suggesting that a balanced approach, incorporating both easy and hard examples, might be optimal for achieving well-rounded performance.

-For future studies we are interested in two main aspects: Enabling plan generalization across diverse environments and Augmenting LLMs with replanning capabilities.
+Our analysis of failure modes point to future work on dataset design and reasoning procedures to directly address the discussed failure modes.
 These enhancements can unlock new levels of versatility and robustness in LLM-based planning systems, paving the way for their broader adoption in real-world applications.